bhaskar966/SyncTask/README.md

 ## 🏗 Architecture & Logic

-**Sync Task** is built on a "Local-First" philosophy.
+**SyncTask** is built on a "Local-First" philosophy.
 Updates commit to the local database immediately for instant UI responsiveness, then sync to the cloud in the background.

 > **Want the deep dive?** Check out [Technical Documentation](assets/TECHNICAL_DOCS.md) for full architecture diagrams, conflict resolution strategies, and code snippets.